 But it looks like Tatum will finally be a superhero next year.
 It's been confirmed he will indeed play Gambit, though the movie's production keeps getting pushed back.
 Fans are hoping for a 2018 release.

 Well he wasn't born on one, but he was born in a small Alabama town and moved to a Mississippi bayou when he was just 6 years old and spent most of his childhood there.
 It was here he became an amateur exterminator — only he didn’t spray for termites.
 He once had to catch an alligator because it had gotten "too big."

 Tatum says his favorite place to visit is his Uncle Bruce’s ranch in Wetumpka, Alabama, where his mother grew up.

 His favorite movie growing up was The Goonies.
 How excited do you think he is about the prospect of a sequel?

 In September 2012, Twitter lit up with the news that Tatum had died in a snowboarding accident in Switzerland.
 Fans were relieved when the story turned out to be a hoax.

 Tatum was a real clown back in his stripping days.
-He wore a clown costume and stripped to "99 Balloons" one night at the strip club.
+He wore a clown costume and stripped to "99 Red Balloons" one night at the strip club.
 Needless to say, the ladies were not feeling it.
-(Most of us are scared of clowns, not turned on by them.)

 Not only does he dance and act, but Tatum is a budding businessman as well.
-He started two production companies, 33andOut Productions and Iron Horse Entertainment, with his wife, Jenna Dewan, and his friend, Brett Rodriguez, according to channingtatumunwrapped.com.
-Their first production was a documentary on Rwandan president, Paul Kagame, and genocide survivor, Jean-Pierre Sagahutu, titled Earth Made of Glass.
+He started two production companies, 33andOut Productions and Iron Horse Entertainment with Dewan Tatum and his friend Brett Rodriguez according to Channing Tatum Unwrapped.
+Their first production was a documentary on Rwandan President Paul Kagame and genocide survivor Jean-Pierre Sagahutu titled Earth Made of Glass.

 And you'll see personalized content just for you whenever you click the My Feed .